thesujalpatel/Verdicta/README.md

 ### 🧩 Legal Trivia Mode

-- Test your knowledge oof legal laws using a game.
+- Test your knowledge of legal laws using a game.
 - Answer multiple-choice questions based on legal reasoning.
 - Learn and test your legal understanding interactively.